lemgandi/BuzzWire/README.md

 ===

 This is an Arduino version of the old chestnut Buzz Wire game.
-Players must navigate a loop of wire over a wire over a maze of another wire without touching the two wires together.
+Players must navigate a loop of wire over a wire over a larger wire loop without touching the two together.
 This version uses the Velleman VMA203 LCD/button shield to make the game a tad more Interesting.
 The VMA203 is available at retail electronics stores (Fry's and Micro Center) and also on line for about $10.
 It features an LCD with 2 lines of 16 characters each and six push buttons.
-Five of them are helfully labeled (Up/Down,Right/Left, and Select).
+Five of them are helpfully labeled (Up/Down,Right/Left, and Select).
 The sixth is labeled "Rst" and is tied to the reset pin of the Arduino beneath the shield.
 For about $20, you can be the proud owner of a tiny computer, complete with display and control buttons.